suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - The original study was very vague about the steps they've taken to extract the data, I had to assume a lot of things.
 For instance, I was not sure how each variable was aggregated, so inputevents and outputevents were averaged while labevents I took min and max, and prescriptions I took max.
 - Some of the covariates with multiple itemids that I gathered from the original study needs to be double checked.
 - Prescription dosage per hour can be calculated precisely using the starttime and endtime, which was not performed in the original study since it was an update in MIMIC-IV, however, this would give more accurate results.
+- Another inconsistency was prescriptions table no longer had codes/itemids, thus I used the names of the drugs to compile data.
-- I took labevents time as charttime
+- I took labevents time as charttime .
 - Perhaps include data from transfer from the ICU, as well as out of hospital mortality for better prediction.
 - Some of the events' charttime or starttime was before the ICU intime, which was replaced by 0, perhaps this was an error or it occurred in hospital before ICU stay.
 - Somehow during my calculation some events' hours were rounded up to 49 hour after admission, which was replaced by 48.